 May the WV e-Learning courses apply toward recertification and/or advance salary classification?

-Yes, you must apply for non-degree graduate credit as you will submit official transcripts from a university of your coursework to the WVDE Office of Educator Licensure for advanced salary classification.
+You must apply for non-degree graduate credit as you will submit official transcripts from a university of your coursework to the WVDE Office of Educator Licensure for advanced salary classification.
 Registration and payment to WVU, MU, CU or WVSU is required, if you are taking the course for recertification and/or for salary advancement.

 When do I submit paperwork for graduate credit?

-Seek permission from your county school system prior to the opening day of selected workshops.
+Seek permission from your county school system prior to the opening day of selected courses.

-All WV e-Learning for Educators are delivered via the Internet.
-Workshop activity will occur online.
+All WV e-Learning for Educators courses are delivered via the Internet.
+Course activity will occur online.
 Participants may access the course(s) and complete assignments at any time during the day or night.

 Is online learning as good as face-to-face learning?